zizther/fe-docs/css.md

 ### HEX value

-When declaring HEX values, use lowercase and shorthand (where possible)
+When declaring HEX values, use lowercase and shorthand (where possible).
+The CSS assets are optimised for shorthand, however it is nice to have consistency.

 ```css
 /* Good */